|Nutrition Facts (per serving)|

 Drain the potatoes and plunge them into ice water to stop the cooking.
 Drain again, and allow to cool a bit.
 Chill the potatoes, covered, in the refrigerator for several hours or overnight.

 Make the Potato Cakes

 Grate the chilled potatoes into a mixing bowl.
-Gently toss in the spices, onions, garlic and cilantro.
-Stir in enough of the eggs to bind the potatoes, but not so much that there is excess egg in the bottom of the bowl.
+Gently fold in the onion and garlic, 1 teaspoon salt, cumin, pepper, turmeric, and cilantro.
+Stir in enough of the eggs to bind the potatoes but not so much that there is excess egg in the bottom of the bowl.

-Shape the potato mixture into cakes about 3" in diameter.
+Shape the potato mixture into cakes about 3 inches in diameter.
 Wet hands will make the mixture easier to handle.

 Heat enough olive oil to generously cover the bottom of a skillet or griddle.
 Add the potato cakes and cook slowly over medium heat, about about 8 minutes per side, or until deep golden-brown and crisp.
 Serve the maakouda warm.

 Alternatively, press all of the potato mixture into hot oil in a large skillet, and cook as a single large maakouda.
 To turn, gently loosen the maakouda all around with a spatula.
 Place a large plate over the frying pan, and turn both the plate and frying pan upside down.
 Add a little more oil to the frying pan and carefully slide the potato cake back into the pan to cook the bottom half.